HighDiv2025/HighDiv2025/readme.md

   -p <fixed var percentage>   Set the percentage of fixed variables (Only effective in hybrid mode) -h                          Display this help message
 ```

+## 5. Experimental Data

+You can find the experimental results and benchmarks data in folders `results` and `benchmarks`, respectively.